rgalindo33/pont_del_petroli/README.md

     require 'pont_del_petroli'

+    PontDelPetroli.now
+returns the swell and meteo latest info

+    PontDelPetroli.all
+returns an array with all the avaiable swell and meteo data

+    PontDelPetroli::Swell.now
+returns the swell latest info

+    PontDelPetroli::Swell.all
-    PontDelPetroli.now # returns the latests swell data PontDelPetroli.all # returns an array with all the avaiable swell data
+returns an array with all the avaiable swell data

+    PontDelPetroli::Meteo.now
+returns the Meteo latest info

+    PontDelPetroli::Meteo.all
+returns an array with all the avaiable Meteo data

 ## Contributing